AndyPiddock/LC-Snipets-Stacks/README.md

 createWebPageTemplate.livecodescript - build a basic html web page

 checkForEmptyFields.livecodescript - checks that a fields contents are empty and shows a message if empty

+saveFileWithType.livecodescript - --save contents to file with type